nmshd/documentation/_docs_integrate/exchange-files-using-attributes.md

 If an App user [uploads a File](#upload-a-file), such an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) with an [IdentityFileReference]({% link _docs_integrate/attribute-values.md %}#identityfilereference) as its `value.@type` and the `truncatedReference` of the uploaded [File]({% link _docs_integrate/data-model-overview.md %}#file) as its `value.value` is created automatically in the background.
 For this reason, it is directly available to the App user for sharing.
-Furthermore, knowledge of this automation in the App should motivate Integrators of Connectors to strive to [exchange Files by using Attributes]({% link _docs_integrate/exchange-files-by-using-attributes.md %}) in order to achieve File management compatibility between them and App users.
+Furthermore, knowledge of this automation in the App should motivate Integrators of Connectors to strive to [exchange Files using Attributes]({% link _docs_integrate/exchange-files-using-attributes.md %}) in order to achieve File management compatibility between them and App users.
 {: .notice--info}

 ## Share IdentityFileReference